Code-Institute-Submissions/djmolloy57-proj_book_MayResub/README.md

 ### Navbar:
 A fixed navbar is used in the website for ease of navigation, in mobile view switches to a burger menu upon clicking displays navbar options.
 A visiting user to the site can intuitively access the different features of the site.

+### Category Dropdown:
+A user can view all uploaded books listing by Category Genre to suit specific user tastes.

 ### Strategy
 The object of the website is to inform visitor of different Books, allow them to view book summary and reviews